Updated: Oct 22

 Germs are everywhere.

-But if you really think about it, that's not true because we all know that person who never gets sick even if they lick the same germ-infested spoon you were just using to stir your throat care tea to sooth your scratchy throat.
-So, we know then that this theory is not completely accurate and therefore worrying about microorganisms infecting us everywhere you go is not only tiresome and detrimental to your health (by causing emotional stress), the effort to change the outside environment to avoid germs is futile because there are billions upon billions of them in this world, including billions within your own body.
-In fact, most of the microbes within your body have important jobs to do to help you stay alive.
+But if you really think about it, that's not true because we all know that person who never gets sick even if they lick the same germ-infested spoon you were just using to stir your throat care tea that’s helping you sooth your scratchy throat (hence why it’s just a theory and not a universal law).
+So, we know then that this theory is not completely accurate and therefore worrying about microorganisms infecting you everywhere you go is not only tiresome and detrimental to your health (by causing emotional stress, putting you into fight or flight mode), but the effort to change the outside environment to avoid germs is futile because there are billions upon billions of them in this world, including the billions that are within your own body.
+In fact, most of the microbes within your body have important jobs to do to help you stay alive... they are essential workers!

-Sickness or dysfunction in the body means that the body does not have the necessary things it needs to stay functional (normal, optimally healthy, well) but furthermore and more importantly, alive.
-These necessary things (what I call wellness requirements) are nerve supply, oxygen, nutrients, minimal wastes/toxins, and elevated frequencies of mental/emotional energy (present moment consciousness, positive self-talk, mindfulness, etc).
+Sickness or dysfunction in your body then means that your Innate Intelligence does not have the necessary things it needs to stay functional (normal, optimally healthy, well) but furthermore and more importantly, to stay alive.
+These necessary things (what I call Wellness or Life Requirements) are nerve supply, oxygen, nutrients, minimal wastes/toxins, and elevated frequencies of mental/emotional energy (positive mind and external surroundings).